TheUnixDemon/BookReader/README.md

 # BookReader
-A reader for images and other as book.
+A reader for images and other as a book.
+I began with this projekt at 2019.